The Layer Manager allows you to select layers, load materials via the material browser and set the Z index (stacking order) of the layers.

 The currently loaded material is indicated by a yellow outline.
 Click any material to load it into the selected layer.
 When a new material is loaded, the layer’s color property does not change, the new material will use the layer’s currently selected color.

 Note: loading a new material resets all layer material parameters.
 If the same material is reloaded, material parameters are preserved.

-To exit the material browser without loading a new material, click the ‘X’ button located at the bottom right of the screen.
+To exit the material browser without loading a new material, click the ‘X’ button located at the top right of the screen.

-To open the media browser, double click the background layer ‘B’.
+To open the background image/video media browser, double click or long press the background layer ‘B’.
 You can then navigate your local filesystem for supported file types.

 Select any file to display a preview, then choose to either load the selection into the background layer, or cancel the operation using the close button.

-Note: supported files extensions are: jpg, png, mp4, mov.
+Note: supported files extensions are: jpg, png, mp4, mov, and gif.